11 Strategies for Successful Change Implementation (2023)

 4. Create a cross-team change management project team

 Each change management implementation plan will have multiple, smaller projects that each will require a focused, cross-functional team to handle each specific responsibility and task.
-When team members have clearly defined roles, the ownership and commitment to that change plan increases, bringing the required expertise to address each unique issue – which allows an implementation plan to build the changing infrastructure from the ground up.
+When team members have clearly defined roles, the ownership and commitment to that change plan increase, bringing the required expertise to address each unique issue – which allows an implementation plan to build the new infrastructure from the ground up.

 5. Prepare for your change with open communication

 Before implementing a change to your processes, it is recommended to communicate clearly with your employees to explain why the change is happening, how the change will benefit the organization and the individual benefits of accepting change for your employee’s day-to-day.
 Transparency in change management communication is critical, as it prepares your workforce for accepting change at an individual and company-wide level.